 - In a small bowl, combine the butter, mustard, onion, poppy seeds and sugar.
 Place roll bottoms, cut side up, in an ungreased 15x10x1-in. baking pan.
 Top each with Colby cheese, ham and mozzarella.
 Brush with half of the butter mixture.

 - Replace roll tops.
 Brush with remaining butter mixture.
-Bake, uncovered, at 350° for 10-15 minutes or until cheese is melted.
+Bake, uncovered, at 350° until cheese is melted, 10-15 minutes.

 Nutrition Facts1 sandwich: 504 calories, 32g fat (18g saturated fat), 102mg cholesterol, 1444mg sodium, 27g carbohydrate (5g sugars, 1g fiber), 27g protein.

 We loved these sandwiches!
 They were easy to put together and delicious.
 I used sweet Hawaiian style slider buns instead of regular burger buns and substituted fresh minced onion for the dried version.
 I also used fresh minced parsley instead of poppy seeds since that's what I had on hand.
 These sandwiches could easily be doubled to feed a crowd.
 Great for parties and gatherings.
 We loved the sweet buttery sauce on top.
 A keeper!

 Jul 25, 2018

 I used spicy brown mustard instead of regular and loved the flavor.
 I used larger kaiser rolls (which were really light), so I increased the amount of the cheeses and ham to make sure there was enough stuff on it.
 I used the exact amount of butter/mustard it required though and that seemed like a good amount.
 I feel like it could have used something crispy though, maybe like apple slices?
 I'll try that out next time.
 We still loved it as-is though, and was perfect as a quick weeknight dinner.